MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-teams-app-visual-studio.md

    :::image type="content" source="../assets/images/debug-teams-app/vs-localdebug-teamsappdependencies.png" alt-text="Teams app dependencies for local debug":::

-   > [!NOTES]
+   > [!NOTE]
    > [In this scenario the project name is MyTeamsApp1]

-Before you sign in to your Microsoft 365 account needs to have the sideloading permission.
+Before you sign in to your Microsoft 365 account.
+Your account needs to have the sideloading permission.
 Ensure your Teams app can be uploaded to the tenant, otherwise your Teams app can fail to run in Teams Client.

 4. Sign in to your Microsoft 365 Account.
 5. Select **Continue"